 clear after autoclaving.

-Once the post curing is completed, we need to remove all the supports by using a flush cutter.
+Once the wash is completed, we need to remove any remaining supports by using a flush cutter.
 Try to cut as close as possible to the appliance surface to minimize the smoothening and polishing procedure.

 Smooth the Surgical Guide